rupava/Solar-Power-Measurement-Using-STM32/README.md

 The STM32 board reads the ADC values in multi-channel and outputs to the DMA and at a modest frequency set by the the TIMER_2.
 The TIMER_2 acts as an EXTERNAL INTERRUPT as we are not using the Continuous Conversion Mode.

-The LCD uses the I2C pins on the board so make sure to set them up as a peripherel.
+The LCD uses the I2C pins on the board so make sure to set them up as a peripheral.

 Components for this project include:
 * NUCLEO-F401RE